-1 Appeals 2 3 4 5 6 7 8 9 A business that is denied eligibility, whose eligibility is revoked, or who has been denied a waiver request, may appeal the decision to the Superintendent.
-A written notice of appeal must be received by the Superintendent within fifteen (15) calendary days of the date of the written notice.
-Upon receipt of a timely notice of appeal, the Superintendent shall conduct a hearing.
-The Superintendent shall develop procedures for the appeal process and report quarterly to the Board on the status of appeals.
-Minority/Women Business Enterprise Program 11 12 13 14 enhance the bidding Business Enterprise (M/WBE) Program is established to and selection opportunities for M/WBEs on certain contracts gs in the 2014 Disparity Study pursuant to this Policy and as 0.
-15 A. Term s and Definitions 16 17 18 Minority Ownership - minority ownership means that for: a.
-Sole Proprietorship - a sole proprietor must be a minority person or woman.
-19 20 21 22 23 24 25 26 27 28 b.
-Partnership - a minority/woman individual's interest must include at least fifty-one percent (51%) of the ownership, profit/loss, voting control, and capital of the partnership. c.
-Corporation - minority/women must own at least fifty-one percent (51%) of all voting stock, issued by a corporation.
-No stock held in trust, or by any guardian for a minor, shall be considered held by the minority/woman individual, in determining ownership and control.
-29 30 31 32 d.
-Limited Liability Company (LLC) - minority/women must control the management and operations, as well as hold at least fifty-one percent (51%) of the company's ownership interest.
-33 34 35 A minority owner(s) also has voting rights to elect the board of directors, chief executive officer and all other management personnel.
+1. Minority Ownership - minority ownership means that for:

+- a.
+Sole Proprietorship a sole proprietor must be a minority person or woman. - b.
+Partnership a minority/woman individual's interest must include at least fifty-one percent (51%) of the ownership, profit/loss, voting control, and capital of the partnership. - c.
+Corporation minority/women must own at least fifty-one percent (51%) of all voting stock, issued by a corporation.
+No stock held in trust, or by any guardian for a minor, shall be considered held by the minority/woman individual, in determining ownership and control. - d.
+Limited Liability Company (LLC) minority/women must control the management and operations, as well as hold at least fifty-one percent (51%) of the company's ownership interest.

+A minority owner(s) also has voting rights to elect the board of directors, chief executive officer and all other management personnel.

-1 2 3 4 2.
-Unite are n rity Person - is a person born or naturalized in the d States.
-Resident aliens and holders of permanent visas not considered to be citizens.
-The following groups are dered: 5 6 7 a.
-An African American, a person having origins in any of the black racial groups of the African Diaspora, regardless of cultural origin.
-8 9 10 11 b.
-A Hispanic American, a person of Spanish or Portuguese culture with origins in Spain, Portugal, Mexico, South America, Central America, or the Caribbean, regardless of race.
-12 13 14 15 C. An Asian American, a person having origins of the Far East, Southeast Asia, the Indian Subcontinent, or the Pacific Islands, including the Hawaiian Islands before 1778.
-16 17 18 19 d.
-A Native American, a person who has origins in any of the Indian Tribes of North America before 1835, upon presentation of proper documentation as established by rule of the Department of Management Services.
+1 2 Minority Person - is a person born or naturalized in the 2 Actor United States.
+Resident aliens and holders of permanent visas 3 - are not considered to be citizens.
+The following groups are 4 considered: 5 a.
+An African American, a person having origins in any of 6 the black racial groups of the African Diaspora, 7 regardless of cultural origin.
+8 · b.
+A Hispanic American, a person of Spanish or 9 Portuguese culture with origins in Spain, Portugal, 10 Mexico, South America, Central America, or the 11 1 Caribbean, regardless of race.
+11 • 12 • " c.
+An Asian American, a person having origins of the Far 13 East, Southeast Asia, the Indian Subcontinent, or the 14 Pacific Islands, including the Hawaiian Islands before 15 $\overline{1778}$ .
+16 · d.
+A Native American, a person who has origins in any of 17 the Indian Tribes of North America before 1835, upon 18 presentation of proper documentation as established 19 by rule of the Department of Management Services.
 20 e.
-An American born or naturalized woman.
-21 22 23 24 25 26 A service-disabled veteran means a veteran who is a permanent Florida resident with a service-connected disability as determined by the United States Department of Veterans Affairs or who has been terminated from military service by reason of disability by the United States Department of Defense.
-27 B. M/W BE Elig ibility and Certification 28 29 30 31 $\frac{M/WE}{form,}$ EO shall certify a company or other business entity as a BE upon its submission of a completed certification (M/WBE Form-3920), supporting documentation, and a laffidavit stating that it meets the following criteria: 32 33 34 a. it employs 200 or fewer permanent full-time employees and that, together with its affiliates, has a net worth of not more than \$5 million
+An American born or naturalized woman. and the office of the second o 21 f.
+A service-disabled veteran means a veteran who is a 22 permanent Florida resident with a service-connected 23 disability as determined by the United States 24 Department of Veterans Affairs or who has been 25 terminated from military service by reason of disability 26 by the United States Department of Defense.
+0.7 A. C. A. In Elizability and Cartification 27 B. M/W I 3E Eligibility and Certification 00 1 The OEO shall certify a company or other business entity as a 28 -A - A - B - B - A - B - B - B - B - B - M/WBE upon its submission of a completed certification 29 30 form, (M/WBE Form-3920), supporting documentation, and a 31 signed affidavit stating that it meets the following criteria: 01 DISTITUTE CHILDREN TO THE PROPERTY OF THE PROP 32 a. it employs 200 or fewer permanent full-time employees 33 and that, together with its affiliates, has a net worth of 34 arti not more than \$5 million U 1